iamzilfa/IPs_Awwards/README.md

 # IPs_Awwards

-An application to allow a user to post a project he/she has created and get it reviewed by his/her peers.
+An application that allows a user to post a project he/she has created and get it reviewed by his/her peers.

 ## Author(s) information
 [iamzilfa](https://github.com/iamzilfa)